 Tanya Williams paced across her extravagant living room, waiting for help they desperately needed to arrive.
-Alec, her husband, was on the phone, having called the investigator shortly after the incident occurred.
+Alec, her husband, spoke with the investigator shortly after the incident occurred.
 They'd been in continuous contact since then.
 The evidence of the event had spilled across an Oriental rug, the urn's ashes had sizzled and hissed only minutes before, turning into a black, tar-like substance.

 For weeks, they'd been in denial, wanting to believe their perfect house was not haunted.
-Over the last few days, Tanya tried to remind herself it wasn't possible whenever she heard a bump, scream, or groan.
-There was no such thing as ghosts, spirits, or demons, she had told herself often.
-It was an old house, they expected the floors to creak, and the walls and pipes would groan as the season changed.
-The framed pictures had just fallen off the walls.
-It was not an angry, wayward spirit who had knocked them down.
+Over the last few days, Tanya reminded herself it wasn't possible whenever she heard a bump, scream, or groan.
+Ghosts, spirits, nor demons, existed, something she had told herself often.
+A house built a hundred years earlier, of course, the floors would creak, and the walls and pipes would groan as the season changed.
+The wall treatment needed refreshing, the only reason her framed pictures had fallen off the walls.

 Her husband's voice rose an octave higher in the kitchen, catching her attention.
-She watched him in the mirror.
-Standing at just over six-feet-four, with dark brown hair and broad shoulders, her once handsome husband appeared to have aged ten years overnight.
+She watched him in the mirror's reflection, standing at just over six-feet-four, with dark brown hair and broad shoulders, her once handsome husband appeared to have aged ten years overnight.